nickzarate/database-management-essentials/README.md

 ### Summary

-This repository contains all coursework from the course *Data Warehousing for Business Intelligence* offered by The University of Colorado on Coursera.org.
+This repository contains all coursework from the *Database Management Essentials* course of the *Data Warehousing for Business Intelligence* specialization offered by The University of Colorado on Coursera.org.

 Motivation for taking this course is **to gain more experience using SQL and working with DBMSs** in order to develop skills used in the Data Science and ML/AI Engineering Industry.